platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 ## Route limits

-Although there is no fixed limit on the number of routes that can be defined, there is a cap on the size of generated route information.
-This limitation comes from the Linux kernel, which caps the size of environment variables.
-The kernel limit on environment variables is 32 pages.
-Each page is 4k on x86 processors, resulting in a maximum environment variable length of 131072 bytes.
-If your `routes.yaml` file would result in too large of a route information value it will be rejected.
+1. Non-default ports (other than `80` and `443`) aren't supported and can't be included in routes configuration.

+1. You can use one [Let's Encrypt certificate per environment](/configuration/routes/https.md).
+Let’s Encrypt has a limit of 100 hostnames per certificate.
+If you try to add more than that some of them will fail to get an SSL certificate.

+1. As a general rule we recommend keeping the defined routes under 100.

 The full list of generated route information is often much larger than what's literally specified in the `routes.yaml` file.
-For example, by default all HTTPS routes will be duplicated to create an HTTP redirect route.
+By default all HTTPS routes will be duplicated to create also an HTTP to HTTPS redirect route.
 Also, the `{all}` placeholder will create two routes (one HTTP, one HTTPS) for each domain that is configured.

-As a general rule we recommend keeping the defined routes under 100.
+If your `routes.yaml` file would result in too large of a route information value it will be rejected.

 Should you find your `routes.yaml` file rejected due to an excessive size, the best alternative is to move any redirect routes to the application rather than relying on the router, or collapsing them into a [regular expression-based redirect](/configuration/routes/redirects.md#partial-redirects) within a route definition.

-Let's Encrypt also limits an environment to 100 configured domains.
-If you try to add more than that some of them will fail to get an SSL certificate.

 ## Routes examples